cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 ### 3.2 Shader Built-In Functions and Variables

-In v3.0, if to interface with the engine's dynamic batching and instancing processes, include the `cc-local-batch` header file and get the world matrix via the `CCGetWorldMatrix` utility function.
+In v3.0, to interface with the engine's dynamic batching and instancing processes, include the `cc-local-batch` header file and get the world matrix via the `CCGetWorldMatrix` utility function.

 #### New shading functions in v3.0